antirez/neural-redis/README.md

-As you can see, while the problem had no linear solution, the neural network was able to split the 2D space into areas, with the *holes* where there is the intersection between the circles, and thiner areas where there are the intersections between the bigger circle and the smaller ones.
+As you can see, while the problem had no linear solution, the neural network was able to split the 2D space into areas, with the *holes* where there is the intersection between the circles areas, and thiner surfaces where the circles actually cross each other.

 This example was not practical perhaps but shows well the power of the neural network in non linear tasks.